OrangeSpyderMan/inkplate10-weather-cal/README.md

 - https://inkplate.readthedocs.io/en/latest/get-started.html#arduino

-A few changes will be made, and you will need to install the relevant libraries to meet the dependencies.

-Change the source to match Arduino IDE's Sketch requirements :
-- Rename main.cpp to main.ino
-- Place main.ino, lib.h and lib.cpp in a folder called main.
-- You can then open the sketch in Arduino

 The following libraries should be installed in your Arduino IDE.
 They are available in the IDE's Library Manager :
 - [InkplateLibrary](https://github.com/SolderedElectronics/Inkplate-Arduino-library)
 - [Arduinojson](https://arduinojson.org/?utm_source=meta&utm_medium=library.properties)